Charles G. Boyd

 Charles Graham "Chuck" Boyd (April 15, 1938 – March 23, 2022) was a four-star general of the United States Air Force.
 Boyd was a highly decorated combat pilot who served in Vietnam and is the only Vietnam War prisoner of war (1966–1973) to reach the four-star rank (1992).
 His final Air Force assignment was as deputy commander in chief, U.S. European Command, Stuttgart-Vaihingen, Germany.
 He retired from the Air Force in 1995 and remained active in the national security realm, including as a program director of the Council on Foreign Relations and as president of Business Executives for National Security.
 He was a member of the guiding coalition of the Project on National Security Reform.

-Biography
+Early life and education

 Charles Graham Boyd was born on April 15, 1938, near Rockwell City, Iowa.
 He entered the United States Air Force in April 1959.